fdm-monster/fdm-monster/migrations/README.md

 #### Apply all pending migrations
     npm run migration:up

-OctoFarm will do this automatically for you.
+3DPF will do this automatically for you.
 The output should look similar to this:
 ```
 $ npm run migration:up
 27/07/2021, 18:54:35 | INFO | OctoFarm-Environment | ✓ Parsed environment and (optional) .env file